 In the early stages concentrate on great content and attracting lots of readers to your new site.
 Then later, when you have established your site, look at monetizing and selling ads.

-You need a lot of traffic before any online ad income pays well, so concentrate on getting traffic first.
-If you succeed at this, the money will eventually roll in.
+You need a lot of traffic before any online ad income pays well.
+So concentrate on getting traffic first.
+If you succeed at this, the money will eventually roll in the door.